 Contact Information (optional):

-Name or Affiliation: Kerry Beutler, City Plannha office

-Address:

-Phone: Email:

-Please provide your comments about the Idaho Falls Regional Airport Master Plan:

-future land use planning should take into consideration

-the possibility of Highway 20 moving to the north.

-+ the land use implications this would have.

-It night indicate a need for airport operations

-to move or change on the property.

-If its possible to create better public aggess to the Historic vel Bran hanger that would

-to the Historic vel Bran hanger that would

-be beresial.
+Name or Affiliation: Kerry Beutler, City Planning office Address: Phone: Email: Please provide your comments about the Idaho Falls Regional Airport Master Plan: future land use planning should take into consideration & the pessibility of Highway 20 moving to the north. + the land use implications this would have.
+It night indicate a need for airport operations to move or change on the property If its possible to create betty public agress to the Historic ve Bran hanger that would be berefial.